Skip to main content

 How often do I need to replace countertop filter cartridges?

 Pitcher filters like the Amazon Basics and Brita need replacing every 40 gallons (roughly 2 months).
 Countertop RO systems have longer-lasting filters: pre-filters every 6 months and RO membranes every 12 months.
-Annual filter costs range from $15-20 for pitchers to $60-80 for RO systems.
+Pitchers have the lowest annual filter costs, while RO systems cost moderately more per year due to multi-stage cartridge replacement.

 Can a countertop filter remove lead and PFAS?